Rape in India: During riots

-In recent years, variety of rapes have taken place during the communal riots.
-During the post 2002 Godhra train burning, in the certain parts of Gujarat, rape was carried out by rioters.
+In recent years, numerous rapes have been committed during communal riots.
+After the 2002 Godhra train burning, in certain parts of Gujarat, rape of women was carried out by rioters.
 Thirteen rape and assault cases were reported during the 2013 Muzaffarnagar riots.

 The partition of India

-During the partition of India, some 100,000 women claimed to have been kidnapped and raped.
+During the partition of India, some 100,000 women said that they were kidnapped and raped.

 Disputed rape cases

 Potential abuse concerns

-In April 2013, Judge Virender Bhat has suggested that the legal proposition of relying upon the sole attestation of the victim became "an easy weapon" to incriminate anyone in rape case.
-Justice Kailash Ghambhir of the Delhi High Court stated that penal provisions for rape are often being misused by women as a "weapon for vengeance and vendetta" to harass and blackmail their male friends by filing false cases to extort money and to force them get married.
-Saamna, the mouthpiece of the Shiv Sena in an editorial noted while supporting the Deputy Inspector General Of Police in Mumbai in an alleged rape complaint that it has become "a fashion to create sensation by charging someone for rape and molestation" while Shonee Kapoor, founder of Sahodar Men's Right Group, demanded that the name of the accused should not be made public till conviction.
+In April 2013, Judge Virender Bhat suggested that relying upon the sole attestation of the victim became "an easy weapon" to incriminate anyone in rape case.
+Justice Kailash Ghambhir of the Delhi High Court stated that penal provisions for rape are often being misused by women as a "weapon for vengeance and vendetta" to harass and blackmail their male friends by filing false cases to extort money and to force them to get married.
+Saamna, the mouthpiece of the Shiv Sena, in an editorial noted while supporting the Deputy Inspector General Of Police in Mumbai in an alleged rape complaint that it has become "a fashion to create sensation by charging someone for rape and molestation" while Shonee Kapoor, founder of Sahodar Men's Rights Group, demanded that the name of the accused not be made public till conviction.
+Retired Supreme Court Justice B.N.
+Srikrishna also argued to keep the accused anonymous.
+Citing the low conviction rate in rape cases, he said, "There is no doubt that rape laws are being misused in the country."

-In 2014, as per a report submitted by Delhi Commission for women 53% of reported rapes in 2012-13 were found to be 'false'.
-This report considered the cases that were dropped before going to trial as false, and failed to differentiate between the cases dropped due to coercion and cases where it was clear that women were lying.
+In 2014, as per a report submitted by the Delhi Commission for women, 53% of reported rapes in 2012–13 were found to be 'false'.
+This report included cases that were dropped before trial in its count of false cases, without distinguishing between coerced withdrawals and false allegations.

-According to an investigation by The Hindu that only considered the cases that went to full trial found that out of 460 such cases in Delhi district courts in 2013, only 2% (12) were found to committed by strangers.
+According to an investigation by The Hindu, which only considered the cases that went to full trial, out of 460 such cases in Delhi district courts in 2013, only 2% (12) were found to have been committed by strangers.
 41% (189) of these cases were filed by parents to criminalize and end consented sexual relationships, 24% (109) were filed under 'breach of promise to marry' and 30% (141) were found to be committed by acquaintances and relatives.
+In January 2019, the Supreme Court ruled that men who have consensual sex with a woman, and later decline to marry her for any reason, cannot be charged with rape.

 Notable cases

 In 1991, the 4 Rajputana Rifles unit are alleged to have entered the village of Kunan Poshpora and raped between 30 and 100 women aged between 13 and 70.
 The Indian government carried out three inquiries into the allegations and concluded that it had been a hoax.

 In May 2014 two girls aged 14 and 16 were allegedly gang raped and murdered in the northern state of Uttar Pradesh, though later investigations have alleged suicide as the cause of death in this instance.
 Two police officers were suspected of involvement in the crimes.
-The alleged gang rape was widely reported in the press both in India and globally.